kwabenantim/cppwg/README.md

 };
 ```

+Cppwg needs a configuration file that has a list of classes to wrap and
+describes the structure of the Python package to be created.

-A configuration file is required to use cppwg.
-There is a sample in
+There is an example configuration file in
 `examples/shapes/wrapper/package_info.yaml`.
-The configuration file lists
-classes to be wrapped and describes the structure of the resulting Python
-package.

-The extract from `package_info.yaml` below describes a Python package named
+The extract below from the example configuration file describes a Python package
-`pyshapes` which has a `primitives` module that includes the `Rectangle` class.
+named `pyshapes` which has a `primitives` module that includes the `Rectangle`
+class.

 ```yaml
 name: pyshapes